strtok/marwood/README.md

 shallow bindings.
 At compile time, Marwood computes the exact mapping of bindings inherited by a procedures immediate-outer-function (IOF), building an EnvironmentMap that instructs the runtime of what bindings to inherit from the IOF's Environment and Stack.

+## Macros

+Marwood's macro support is ongoing.
+Currently it supports:

+- [x] define-syntax
+  - [x] syntax-rules
+  - [ ] hygiene
+- [ ] let-syntax
+- [ ] letrec-syntax

+This is enough functionality to provide support for the derived forms provided in the spec, such as: let, let*, letrec, and, or, begin, when, unless, etc.

 ### Built-in Procedures